 - 1. If the valuation of the Company immediately prior to such liquidation, dissolution or winding up is at least \$300,000, the entire assets of the Company legally available for distribution shall be distributed to the holders of Series A preferred shares, Series B preferred shares, Series C preferred shares and ordinary shares on a pro rata basis, according to the relative number of ordinary shares held by each such holder (determined on an as-if converted basis). - 2.
 If the valuation of the Company immediately prior to such liquidation, dissolution or winding up is less than \$300,000, holders of Series C preferred shares shall be paid an amount equal to 150% of Series C preferred issuance price plus unpaid dividends if any first.
 Then Series B preferred shareholders shall be paid an amount equal to Series B issuance price plus unpaid dividends if any.
-Then Series A preferred shareholders shall be paid an amount equal to Series B issuance price plus unpaid dividends if any.
-Then Series A preferred shareholders shall be paid an amount equal to Series P preferred shareholders if any.
+Then Series A preferred shareholders shall be paid an amount equal to Series A issuance price plus unpaid dividends if any.
 Any remaining assets shall be distributed ratably among Series C preferred shareholders, Series B preferred shareholders, Series A preferred shareholders and ordinary shareholders on an as-if converted basis.